ansible-collections/ibm_zos_core/docs/source/playbooks.rst

 Run the playbook
 ----------------

-Access the sample Ansible playbook, ensure you are within the collection playbooks directory where the sample files are included, ``~/.ansible/collections/ibm/ibm_zos_core/playbooks/``.
+Access the sample Ansible playbook and ensure you are within the collection playbooks directory where the sample files are included, ``~/.ansible/collections/ibm/ibm_zos_core/playbooks/``.

-Use the Ansible command ``ansible-playbook`` to run the sample playbook, the command syntax is ``ansible-playbook -i <inventory> <playbook>``, for example, ``ansible-playbook -i inventory zos-collection-sample.yaml``.
+Use the Ansible command ``ansible-playbook`` to run the sample playbook.
+The command syntax is ``ansible-playbook -i <inventory> <playbook>``, for example, ``ansible-playbook -i inventory zos-collection-sample.yaml``.